 It’s swings and roundabouts really.
 Something has to give I suppose! 🙂

-5. How quick do you want to drink your juice after it’s made?
+5. How quick do you need to drink your juice after it’s made?

-With juicers, they all produce different quality of juice and this is down to how well they preserve the nutrients that is found naturally in fresh fruit and vegetables.
+Juicers all produce different quality of juice.
+This is down to how well they preserve the nutrients that is found naturally in fresh fruit and vegetables.

 Here’s the general rule of thumb when it comes to juicing:

-Centrifugal juicers will produce heat when juicing, which will in turn cause oxidation in the process of juicing.
-This isn’t great with regards to keeping all those lovely nutrients within the juice.
-Keeping the juice fresh is vital, and centrifugal juicers fall down on this area, so that’s why juices that are made with these types of juicers need to be consumed straightaway.
+Centrifugal juicers will produce heat when juicing, which will cause oxidation in the process of juicing.
+This isn’t great for keeping all those lovely nutrients within the juice.
+Keeping the juice fresh is vital, and centrifugal juicers fail in this area.
+That’s why juices that are made with these types of juicers need to be consumed straightaway.
 There’s no point in making juice then storing it in the fridge, because you lose that vital freshness.

-So the point here is, if you know that you’re going to consume the juice straightaway, centrifugal juicers such as the Breville range of juicers, is ideal for your choice of juicer.
+If you know that you’re going to consume the juice straightaway, centrifugal juicers such as the Breville range of juicers is ideal for your choice of juicer.

 If you’re juicing habits lean towards making and storing fresh juices for when you are on the go, for your kids’ lunches or to drink on the way to work, then you’ll definitely be better off with a masticating juicer or a triturating juicer.
 These types of juicers won’t damage the juice quality with heat as these are “cold press” slow juicers.